Chinese Researchers Discover Key Gene For Rice Yield Increase - UrduPoint

 Chinese Researchers Discover Key Gene For Rice Yield Increase

-WUHAN, Aug 8 (UrduPoint / Pakistan Point News - 8th Aug, 2023 ) :A team of Chinese researchers has found a key rice yield-increasing gene, which provides an important gene resource for the high-yield breeding of rice, according to Huazhong Agricultural University.
+BEIJING, Aug 9 (UrduPoint / Pakistan Point News - 9th Aug, 2023 ) :A team of Chinese researchers has found a key rice yield-increasing gene, which provides an important gene resource for the high-yield breeding of rice, according to Huazhong Agricultural University.

 The GY3 gene can significantly increase the number of grains per panicle and increase the yield of rice varieties by about 10 percent by regulating the synthesis of cytokinin.